Skip to contentNotify me by email about available dates

 Headaches and migraines

 Recurring headaches or migraines that persist despite various attempts at relief often stem from deep, hard-to-reach tension.
-The therapy supports the body in gently releasing this tension, bringing relief where other methods may not reach.
+In deep stillness, the body begins to soften this tension on its own.

 Jaw tension and bruxism